- This event has passed.

 Led by the Bioinformatics team of Odense University Hospital (OUH)

-The workshop will aim to go over the steps from acquisition of sequencing data to the generation of the bam- and vcf- files that will be used in the subsequent filtering for variants.
-Variants will be evaluated using various databases and prediction tools to establish potential pathogenic variants.
-Workshop delegates will be given tutorials and examples and will be expected to handle the data themselves on their own laptops.
+The workshop covered the steps from acquisition of sequencing data to the generation of the bam- and vcf- files that was used in the subsequent filtering for variants.
+Variants were evaluated using various databases and prediction tools to establish potential pathogenic variants.
+Workshop delegates were given tutorials and examples and were expected to handle the data themselves on their own laptops.

-The bioinformatics team will consist of the following teachers;
+The bioinformatics team consisted of the following teachers;

 Marin Larsen, ass.
 Prof., PhD, molecular biologist, bioinformatician at OUH in charge of the clinical sequencing data acquisition.